Allegretto (horse): 2006: three-year-old season

 Allegretto began her second season in the Cheshire Oaks over one and a half miles at Chester Racecourse on 10 May and came home sixth of the twelve runners behind the John Dunlop-trained Time On.
 The filly was then dropped back in class for a maiden at Chepstow Racecourse on 16 June in which she was ridden by Kieren Fallon and recorded her first victory, coming home a length and a half in front of Nimra at odds of 30/100.
-She then stepped back up in class to contest the Group 2 Lancashire Oaks at Haydock Park on 8 July in which she was ridden by Ryan Moore and started the 13/2 third choice in the betting behind Princess Nada (Ballymacoll Stud Stakes) and Guilia (fifth in the Epsom Oaks).
+She then stepped back up in class to contest the Group 2 Lancashire Oaks at Haydock Park on 8 July in which she was ridden by Ryan Moore and started the 13/2 third choice in the betting behind Princess Nada (Ballymacoll Stud Stakes) and Giulia (fifth in the Epsom Oaks).
 After tracking the leaders, Allegretto went to the front approaching the final furlong and won by three lengths from the 66/1 outsider Local Spirit.

 In the Group 1 Yorkshire Oaks over one and a half miles at York Racecourse in August Allegretto finished third of the six runners behind Alexandrova and Short Skirt.
 On her final appearance of the season the filly was moved up in distance and matched against older fillies and mares in the Park Hill Stakes which was run that year at York as Doncaster racecourse was closed for redevelopment.
 She was among the leaders from the start but was unable to make progress in the closing stages and finished third behind Rising Cross and Anna Pavlova.